HenriqueCCdA/dundie-rewards/docs/index.md

-# Documentatio for dundie
+# Documentation for dundie

-This project offers `dundie` CLI to manage Dunder Mifflin Reward Points
+This project offers `dundie` CLI to manage
+Dunder Mifflin Reward Points.